orhanemree/findai/fun-facts.md

 * That's my first React project also.
 You know...
 Vue...
 * That's the first project I used ChatGPT API in it.
 * At the beginning i wanted to use Supabase as database but that was kinda complicated for me.
 It was like i had to check auth states. but I wouldn't like to make a registration system and finally moved on with Firebase.
+* Andd that is my first app I add animations to it.
+Thanks to Framer Motion, it makes it so easy.